ShubhamTiwari1488/NodeJs/Event Module/README.md

-This is the Event Module in NodeJs
+This is the Events Module in NodeJs